ros-navigation/docs.nav2.org/configuration/packages/smac/configuring-smac-hybrid.rst

   ====== =======

   Description
     Advanced feature: This allows a user to disable downsampling of the obstacle heuristic's costmap representation to search at the costmap's full-resolution.
 This will come at increased up-front costs while searching for the 2D approximate route to the goal in exchange for less search iterations and a slightly more smooth path.
-With ``smooth_path`` on, this increased smoothness is noticable but not massively different.
+With ``smooth_path`` on, this increased smoothness is noticeable but not massively different.
 When combined with all of the advanced features however, it can contribute to a better overall plan in exchange for some compute time.
 This scales with map size and complexity of the path plan requested.
 For simpler maps / paths, this may actually improve performance due to low up-front search times and lower iterations.

 :``<name>``.use_quadratic_cost_penalty: